-PRIMARY METHOD OF FAMILY PLANNING - The primary method of family planning is the user's method adopted or continued-at the time of exit from his or her last encounter in the reporting period.
-If the user reports that he or she is using more than one family planning method, report the most effective one as the primary method.
+PRIMARY METHOD OF FAMILY PLANNING - The primary method of family planning is the user's method-adopted or continued-at the time of exit from their last encounter in the reporting period.
+If the user reports that they are using more than one family planning method, report the most effective one as the primary method.
 Family planning methods include the following: